Hospitality- Showing Kindness to visitorsManagement – The organizing and controlling of business

 All Hospitality Management students take a group of core courses that develop skills and knowledge in Sanitation, Nutrition, Basic Culinary Skills and Serving, Restaurant Operation, and Hospitality and Human Resources Management.
 Students are also required to complete 400 hours of work experience in the Hospitality Industry while matriculated in the Hospitality Management program.
 Students are encouraged to consider the Walt Disney World College Program, not only to fulfill the work requirements but for the experience of working for a world-renowned organization.

-Additional expenses will be incurred for an approved uniform and shoes, and optional trips to the International Hotel/Motel and Restaurant show in NYC in the fall and a tour of the hospitality industry in Las Vegas in the spring.
+Additional expenses will be incurred for an approved uniform and shoes, and optional trips to the International Hotel/Motel and Restaurant show in NYC in the fall.

 Specialization: Culinary Management